-Recovery Coordination Process
+Recovery Coordination Program

-The Air Force Recovery Coordination Process encompasses all of the non-medical support to enrolled Wounded Warrior Airmen and their families.
-The Recovery Coordination Process is designed to organize all available resources in support of family needs when an Airman or Guardian becomes seriously Wounded, Ill, or Injured to include those who have been medically evacuated from the theater.
-At the same time, the Recovery Coordination Process provides a systematic structure which offers assistance, information, and support made available on the family's terms.
+The Air Force Recovery Coordination Program encompasses all the non-medical support to enrolled wounded warriors and their families.
+The Recovery Coordination Program is designed to organize all available resources in support of family needs when an Airman or Guardian becomes seriously wounded, ill, or injured to include those who have been medically evacuated from the theater.
+At the same time, the Recovery Coordination Program provides a systematic structure which offers assistance, information, and support made available on the family's terms.
 Families have different needs, so each case must be considered and handled on an individual basis.
-The Recovery Coordination Process is administered out of the Air Force Wounded Warrior Program (AFW2) office at Air Force Personnel Center (AFPC), Randolph AFB, TX.
+The Recovery Coordination Program is administered out of the Air Force Wounded Warrior Program (AFW2) office at Air Force Personnel Center (AFPC), Randolph AFB, TX.

-Enrollment in the Recovery Coordination Process is based on one of the following conditions: the Airman or Guardian is identified as Seriously Ill/Injured (SI) (CAT 2) or Very Seriously Ill/Injured (VSI) (CAT 3) on casualty reports, Airmen or Guardian with highly complex medical conditions (service connected or in-the-line of duty) confirmed by a DoD Medical Authority (examples: Military Sexual Trauma (MST), life threatening illnesses, cancer, chemical exposure, tick-borne diseases) or those referred to IDES for post-traumatic stress disorder (PTSD) and/or traumatic brain injury (TBI), and/or MST, etc.) Air Force Purple Heart recipients are automatically enrolled once identified.
-Airmen who meet any one of the previous criteria, or whose command determines could potentially benefit from the program, may also be referred from their unit, Medical Case Managers (MCM), local Airman and Family Readiness Center (A&FRC) or any other source (including self-referral).
-A referral can be accomplished by clicking the link on the front of the Air Force Wounded Warrior web page (www.woundedwarrior.af.mil).
-It only takes about 5 minutes to refer an Airman or Guardian.
-The IDES process is outlined in AFI 36-3212, Physical Evaluation for Retention, Retirement and Separation (See Medical Evaluation Board/Physical Evaluation Board section on page 14).
+Enrollment in the Recovery Coordination Program is based on one of the following conditions:

+- Airman/Guardian is identified as Seriously Ill/Injured (SI) (CAT 2) or Very Seriously Ill/Injured (VSI) (CAT 3) on casualty reports. - Airman/Guardian with highly complex medical conditions (service connected or in-theline of duty) confirmed by a DoD Medical Authority (examples: Military Sexual Trauma (MST), life threatening illnesses, cancer, chemical exposure, tick-borne diseases) - Referred to IDES for post-traumatic stress disorder (PTSD) and/or traumatic brain injury (TBI), and/or MST, etc.), - Purple Heart recipients are automatically enrolled once identified. - Air Reserve Component (ARC): Enrollment Criteria for Guard or Reserve personnel is same except requires approved or interim Line of Duty (LOD) determination.

+Airmen or Guardians who meet any one of the previous criteria, or whose command determines could potentially benefit from the program, may also be referred from their unit, Medical Case Managers (MCM), local Military and Family Readiness Center (M&FRC) or any other source (including self-referral).
+A referral can be accomplished by clicking the link on the front of the Air Force Wounded Warrior web page.

 Unit leadership is integral in the Recovery Coordination Process.
-Commanders, First Sergeants, and supervisors have a duty and responsibility to care for the Wounded, Ill or Injured Airmen or Guardians of their unit and their families.
+Commanders, First Sergeants, and supervisors have a duty and responsibility to care for wounded warriors and their families.

 They represent a line of communication for families to ensure their needs are addressed as completely as law, directives and customs allow.
-An Airman or Guardian's leadership should stay involved in the recovery process in a support role for the Airmen and their families; however, medical and non-medical care should be left up to the CMT (specifically, the RCCs, the NMCMs and MCMs).
-It probably doesn't need to be said but enrolled active duty wounded warriors are still accountable to their unit and the UCMJ.
-AFW2's job is to provide non-medical care services and in no-way protects the wounded warrior from being disciplined by their unit.
+A wounded warrior's leadership should stay involved in the recovery process in a support role for the wounded warrior and their families However, medical and non-medical care should be left up to the CMT (specifically, the RCCs, the NMCMs and MCMs).
+AFW2 has no UCMJ authority over enrolled active-duty wounded warriors, as they are still accountable to their unit and the UCMJ.
+AFW2's job is to provide non-medical care services and does not protect the wounded warrior from being disciplined by their unit.
+When working with AFW2 staff, wounded warriors must act in a courteous and professional manner.